A national and local approach to dealing with low level crime.

 The Director of Public Prosecutions (DPP) guidance sets out that Domestic Abuse (DA) cases and Hate Crime should not be used with a Conditional Caution.
 If this were to remain it would pose limitations as to what disposal could be used with these crime types under the two tier framework, therefore through the use of pilots and evidence building, proposals have been made to the DPP across the country to uplift this embargo.

 DA is further ahead in this consideration as a wealth of evidence has been building to show that perpetrator intervention does work at an early stage.
-The CARA model has set precedence with this approach and has approval in its methodology from the DPP.
-As a constabulary we have made an application to the DPP to utilise CARA with Conditional Cautions, this is yet to be agreed.
+The CARA model has set a precedent with this approach and has approval in its methodology from the DPP.
+As a constabulary we have made an application to the DPP to utilise CARA with Conditional Cautions, which has now been approved and as of 24th December 2018 we are using Conditional Cautions for DA related cases.

 Hate Crime is much more in its infancy in terms of being able to use it with a Conditional Caution.
 The DPP has requested that it must be consulted on nationally and where forces would like this uplift they must consult locally.
 This local and national discussion is live; through various local consultation streams we have had positive feedback.
 We shall continue to do this until the national consultation closes and we are able to feed into this.
 At this time alongside West Midlands and Hampshire, as the only forces exploring this opportunity.
 Once a national level decision has been made and if a positive one, we endeavour to explore the options for intervention delivery.